msalvimjr/webpage-dcc/content/faqs/teaching-grading/_index.md

   However talented one is, they can always do better when they work hard.
 Reading the basic bibliography is essential, as is doing homework, and such habits will improve anyone’s results.
 Understanding everything covered in a lecture does not automatically mean one will master the subject.
 Reading and practicing are essential, and irreplaceable.

 - **Principle 4: Students’ development involves teamwork between students and teachers.**
   It’s clear to me that students and teachers share the same goal in striving for the former’s best development, and so I see my students and myself as a team working together to achieve this objective.
 As in any team, each member has to do their best, and I certainly strive to do mine as a teacher.
-Similarly, I expect students to offer their best in their particular situation.
+Similarly, I expect students to offer their best in their particular context.

 ### Grading